Publications

 Published on: April 21, 2022

 Auckland Council is the latest council to seek feedback on its approach to intensification, with its release this week of draft zonings to give effect to the medium density residential standards and National Policy Statement on Urban Development intensification requirements.
 Details of Auckland Council's proposal can be found here and the GIS layer showing the proposed zonings can be accessed here.
 Feedback is open until 9 May 2022.
-This follows on the back of draft plan changes or discussion documents being released in Christchurch, Western Bay of Plenty, Kapiti, Hutt City, and Porirua.
-Early consultation for Hutt City closes next week.
-Some of the key issues that are likely to emerge as the plan changes are considered include:

 With these plan changes required to be notified by all Tier 1 councils (Tier 1 councils are found in the regions of Auckland, Waikato, Tauranga, Wellington and Christchurch) by 20 August 2022, it is going to be a fascinating and possibly congested process.
-Get in touch with one of our experts to understand what these changes mean for you, or how we can assist.

 This article is intended only to provide a summary of the subject covered.
 It does not purport to be comprehensive or to provide legal advice.
 No person should act in reliance on any statement contained in this publication without first obtaining specific professional advice.
 If you require any advice or further information on the subject matter of this newsletter, please contact the partner/solicitor in the firm who normally advises you, or alternatively contact one of the partners listed below.